PDG Psychological, P.C. v State Farm Mut. Ins. Co. (2020 NY Slip Op 50497(U))

 against

-Appeal from an order of the Civil Court of the City of New York, Kings County (Robin S. Garson, J.), entered December 8, 2017, deemed from a judgment of that court entered January 22, 2018 (see CPLR 5501 [c]).
-The judgment, entered pursuant to the December 8, 2017 order denying defendant’s motion for summary judgment dismissing the complaint and granting plaintiff’s cross motion for summary judgment, awarded plaintiff the principal sum of $3,281.09.
+Appeal from an order of the Civil Court of the City of New York, Kings County (Robin Kelly Sheares, J.), entered July 17, 2018.
+The order granted defendant’s motion for summary judgment dismissing the complaint and denied plaintiff’s cross motion for summary judgment.

 ENTER: